Daniel Ritzenthaler

 Fight the urge to combine and merge forms of progress into abstract concepts.
 Fight the urge to keep abstract concepts intact.

 Working with abstract concepts doesn’t make us more strategic.
-It doesn’t mean we understand the big picture.
+It doesn’t mean we understand a bigger picture.
 It doesn’t mean we’re doing something more valuable.

 It means we’re being vague.
 It means we’re unable to measure progress.
 It means we should expect low quality output.